liferay/liferay-docs/discover/portal/articles/210-setting-up/01-system-settings/01-system-settings.markdown

 configuration change is made at a more granular scope, making a change at the system level won't do anything.

-For example, whether to allow comments on Blogs Entries is configurable.
-Set the default behavior is set at Control Panel &rarr; Configuration &rarr; System Settings &rarr; Blogs.
-In the Blogs entry under Widget Scope, disable the *Enable Comments* checkbox.
+For example, whether to allow comments is configurable for each Blogs Entry.
+Set the default behavior at Control Panel &rarr; Configuration &rarr; System Settings &rarr; Blogs.
+In the Blogs Entry under Widget Scope, disable the *Enable Comments* checkbox.

 Now add a Blog Entry to a site's Content &rarr; Blogs application.
 Then go to a public page and add the Blogs Widget to the page.
 Click the Actions button (![Actions](../../../images/icon-actions.png)) for the Widget and select *Configuration*.
 You'll see the same Enable Comments checkbox, and its default is now false (unchecked).
 Checking the box in the Widget Configuration screen breaks its link with the System Settings entry.
-Changing the System Settings configuration does nothing to this Widget Instance anymore.
+Changing the System Settings configuration does nothing to this widget anymore.

 If you make some regrettable configuration decisions and can't recall exactly what you did, start over by clicking the actions button